GNOME/gnome-software/doc/vendor-customisation.md

 Apps are included in any of the curated sets through having special metadata in their metainfo.
 The required metadata is different for the different
 sections:
- * Carousel on the overview page: Apps are included if they have `component/custom/value[@key='GnomeSoftware::FeatureTile]` or `component/custom/value[@key='GnomeSoftware::FeatureTile-css]` set in their metainfo.
+ * Carousel on the Explore page: Apps are included if they have `component/custom/value[@key='GnomeSoftware::FeatureTile]` or `component/custom/value[@key='GnomeSoftware::FeatureTile-css]` set in their metainfo.
 They are also required to have a high-resolution icon, and the set of apps shown in the carousel is randomised and limited to (for example) 5.
 Technically these are the results of a `GsPlugin.list_apps_async()` query with `GsAppQuery:is-featured` set.
- * “Editor’s Choice” on the overview page: Apps are included if they have `component/kudos/kudo[text()='GnomeSoftware::popular']` set in their metainfo.
+ * “Editor’s Choice” on the Explore page: Apps are included if they have `component/kudos/kudo[text()='GnomeSoftware::popular']` set in their metainfo.
 Technically these are the results of a `GsPlugin.list_apps_async()` query with `GsAppQuery:is-curated` set.